kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 I want to end with several notes.

-#### A minor plug for Kùzu RDFGraphs
+#### A minor plug for Kuzu RDFGraphs

-First, I want to highlight a new feature we introduced in Kùzu called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/).
+First, I want to highlight a new feature we introduced in Kuzu called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/).
-Let me emphasize here that Kùzu's native data model is **not** RDF -- it is structured property graphs.
+Let me emphasize here that Kuzu's native data model is **not** RDF -- it is structured property graphs.
 But, part of our mission is to simplify graph modeling for people and the other part is to develop the most competent GDBMS out there in terms of performance and scalability, which we do by basing our core architecture on state-of-the-art data management principles.
 As part of the former goal, we want people to use
-Kùzu whenever they need to model their records as a graph, whether these records exist in CSV files, RDBMSs, or are already in an RDF triple format.
-In light of this, RDFGraphs is a lightweight extension of our structured property graph model that allows users to map RDF triples into a Kùzu database.
-Once your triples are in Kùzu, you can query them with Cypher (no inference of course), and further enhance them with other records you have modeled as a property graph.
+Kuzu whenever they need to model their records as a graph, whether these records exist in CSV files, RDBMSs, or are already in an RDF triple format.
+In light of this, RDFGraphs is a lightweight extension of our structured property graph model that allows users to map RDF triples into a Kuzu database.
+Once your triples are in Kuzu, you can query them with Cypher (no inference of course), and further enhance them with other records you have modeled as a property graph.
 We also have some [pre-loaded RDFGraphs](https://docs.kuzudb.com/rdf-graphs/rdfgraphs-repo) you can download and start playing around with.